 Shanna’s passion for personal growth and self-expression informs the way she interacts with her students.
 “I always look for the best in each child, regardless of the challenge at hand,” she said.
 “Challenges are new opportunities to grow and improve – an attitude she maintains for herself and children alike.”

 Before teaching at The J, Shanna worked professionally as a nanny, preschool teacher and movement specialist.
 Shanna plays sports, dances, and practices Yoga.

-Alex, is thrilled to teach in the toddler classroom.
 “The J’s Early Childhood Center has such a warm, nurturing environment.
 Children are respected as individuals and encouraged to grow each in his or her own unique way,” Alex said.
 Alex also understands the importance of building positive rapport with parents.
 “I want parents to know that their child is not just safe in my care – but also appreciated, valued and honored for who they are,” she said.
 “Seeing the world through a child’s eyes gives teaching such a new and refreshing perspective – I love how children shed light on the simple things in life.”

 Alex graduated from John Carroll University with a degree in Early Childhood Education.
 She received her Master’s in Special Education from Ursuline University.